Fawn, black, white

 3 Little-Known Facts About the Malti Pug

-The Maltese only has a single layer of fur, and while he may look like he is prone to shedding, he really isn’t.
-It is highly unlikely that he will shed, which means that you won’t have to sweep or vacuum everywhere he goes.
+The Maltese only has a single layer of fur, and while they may look like they’re prone to shedding, they really aren’t.
+It is highly unlikely that they will shed, which means that you won’t have to sweep or vacuum everywhere they go.
 It is still a good idea to brush and groom them every week because this can help prevent knots and matting, and a lot of owners like to take their Maltese to a professional groomer to control the hair around their face.

 Temperament & Intelligence of the Malti Pug 🧠

-The Maltipug is descended from two lapdog breeds.
-As such, he is a loyal and loving companion dog.
-While he might only be quite small, he is a vocal protector of his human parent.
-If your Malti Pug takes after his Maltese parent, he may be a little snappy around young children, especially if he has been spoiled by his owner.
+The Malti Pug is descended from two lapdog breeds.
+As such, they are loyal and loving companion dogs.
+While they might be quite small, they’re a vocal protector of their human parent.
+If your Malti Pug takes after the Maltese parent, they may be a little snappy around young children, especially if they have been spoiled by their owner.

-If he takes after the Pug, it is more likely that he will be loving and will dote on people of any age.
+If they take after the Pug, it is more likely that they will be loving and will dote on people of any age.
 The Pug is known for being a comedian and enjoys showing off.
 The Maltese is considered easier to train, but both breeds will do just about anything for a small treat, so as long as you have a good arm to hand over treats on a regular basis, you shouldn’t find it too difficult to train your Malti Pug using positive reinforcement.

 Are These Dogs Good for Families? 🏡